-In line with its sponsor department, the Northern Ireland Office, the Commission took an outcomes based accountability approach to its business planning this year.
+In line with its sponsor department, the Northern Ireland Office, the Commission took an outcomes-based accountability approach to its business planning this year.
 The below table details its key objectives, activities, performance measures and outcomes.

-Objective 1 Parades notifications are processed and published on the Commission website in a timely manner Key activities Process and publish all parade notifications on the Commission website Hold formal meetings throughout the year for full consideration of sensitive parades Gather information and evidence to ensure it takes into account all relevant factors Draft determinations/decisions, where appropriate, following full consideration of all factors

-Issue determinations/decisions in a timely manner Measures Outputs of notifications processed and uploaded to PCNI website 3612 this includes parades processed during the reporting period notified to take place outside the reporting parade.
-3585 parades were notified to take place during this period (this does not include those that were withdrawn by the organiser). of sensitive notifications considered by the Commission 179 sensitive notifications considered during the reporting period.
-(177 of which were notified to take place during the reporting period). of determinations/ decisions issued within 5 days of the Commission meeting 179
+Objective 1 Parades notifications are processed and published on the Commission website in a timely manner Key activities Process and publish all parade notifications on the Commission website Hold formal meetings throughout the year for full consideration of sensitive parades Gather information and evidence to ensure it takes into account all relevant factors Draft determinations/decisions, where appropriate, following full consideration of all factors Issue determinations/decisions in a timely manner Measures Outputs of notifications website s processed and uploaded to PCNI 3760 this includes parades processed during the reporting period notified to take place outside the reporting parade.
+3856 parades were notified to take place during this period (this does not include those that were withdrawn by the organiser). of sensitive no Commission tifications considered by the 192 sensitive notifications considered during the reporting period (185 of which were notified to take place during the reporting period). of determination of the Commission ons/decisions issued within 5 days on meeting 192

-Objective 2 A greater understanding by the public of issues concerning public processions Key activities Include context to determinations/decisions to provide background to the decision making process and aid understanding Make ourselves available for engagement with stakeholders and all members of society Respond to media enquiries and other correspondence, as appropriate Initiate survey work with NI Life and Times Measures Outputs of determinations which Commission's decision m 158 there were 21 no action letters issued of media enquiries dealt with 22 Trend change in attitude/ on the stability of paradin perception of the general public g in Northern Ireland 4 questions included in Life and Times Survey
+Objective 2 A greater understanding by the processions e public of issues concerning public Key activities Include context to determinations/decisions to provide background to the decision-making process and aid understanding Make ourselves available all members of society Make ourselves available for engagement with stakeholders and all members of society Respond to media enquiries and other correspondence, as appropriate Initiate survey work with NI Life and Times Measures Outputs of determinations which Commission's decision-m 145 there were 41 no action letters issued of media enquiries deal t with 21 Trend change in attitude/ on the stability of paradin perception of the general public g in Northern Ireland Life and Times Survey results

-Objective 3 The Commission is kept informed of parading issues, including the conduct of public processions and protest meetings Key activities Engage proactively with parade and protest organisers, elected and community representatives and other stakeholders Gather information and evidence to ensure the Commission has a comprehensive range of data on which to base decisions Observe identified parades and prepare reports on the conduct of Monitor media reports and statements relating to processions and protest meetings and attend relevant events Measures Outputs of sensitive parades wh engagement with stakeho 179 of parades observed 35 (however some of these parades included multiple notifications for 12th July) of observer reports pre of observer reports prepared 35 updates provided at Commiss meetings and recorded in Minute
+Objective 3 The Commission is kept info conduct of public processio ormed of parading issues, including the ns and protest meetings Key activities Engage proactively with parade and protest organisers, elected and community representatives and other stakeholders Gather information and evidence to ensure the Commission has a comprehensive range of data on which to base decisions Observe identified parades and prepare reports on the conduct of those parades Monitor media reports and statements relating to processions and protest meetings and attend relevant events Measures Outputs of sensitive parades wh engagement with stakeho 185 of parades observed 26 (however some of these parades included multiple notifications for 12th July) of observer reports pre pared 26 updates provided at Commission meetings and recorded in Minutes

 Objective 4 Mediation is promoted and used as a means to resolve parading disputes Key activities Explore mediation in areas where local agreement has not been reached, to ensure that the parties are made aware of the benefits of dialogue Facilitate mediation where appropriate Measures Outputs of parading disputes in which mediation is facilitated The Commission has had significant engagement with stakeholders and has continued to undertake outreach.
-The Commission has not identified any circumstances which it considers formal mediation the appropriate form of action at the present time.
-The Commission does not have the legal power to force parties into mediation.
-For mediation to be meaningful and productive all parties must be willing to engage with the process.
-The Commission has however seen some accommodations reached. local engagement and accommodations reached. ------------------------- -- --
+Formal mediation is taking place in one area with a report expected from Mediation NI once completed.